jgkamat/buzzmobile/README.md

 To see info about the recorded data, do `rosbag info filename.bag`

-To play the data (and publish those messages), do `rosbag play test.bag`
+To play the data (and publish those messages), do `rosbag play test.bag`.
+To play in a loop, just add the `-l` flag.

 Starting Car